Explore By Day

 The Headlands trails amount to over five miles of hiking through one of the area’s only untouched, old growth forests, with two miles of shoreline along the world’s fifth largest body of fresh water ~ all on beautiful display by the light of day!
 Visit the Trail Map Page

-Dark Sky Discovery Trail is newest addition at the Headlands
+Dark Sky Discovery Trail at the Headlands

 The Dark Sky Discovery Trail is a 1-mile long paved trail from the Headlands entrance to the designated Dark Sky Viewing Area.
 It features cultural docents, indigenous artwork and regional photography that interpret humanity’s relationship to the night sky over the centuries and across a variety of cultures.